pangolinjs/docs/v5/usage.md

 ## HTML

 [Nunjucks](https://mozilla.github.io/nunjucks/) is an HTML templating engine based on JavaScript.
 Pangolin creates static HTML from Nunjucks files.
 Take a look at the [templating docs](https://mozilla.github.io/nunjucks/templating.html) for further information on Nunjucks.

+Nunjucks resolves all file paths relative to the `src` folder.